15 ways I learned to love my body

 7. Don’t buy clothes that you need to lose weight to wear 👖

-8. Stop using the ‘discover’ feature on Instagram 🔎
+8. Stop using the ‘Explore’ feature on Instagram 🔎

-To help boost my confidence and love my body (and myself), I stopped using the discover tab on Instagram.
+To help boost my confidence and love my body (and myself), I stopped using the Explore tab on Instagram.
 That’s the one with the ‘search’ icon (a magnifying glass).

 Not only did I gain a lot more time in the day (for stuff that actually matters), but I noticed that I compare myself a lot less.
 This small change made a big difference.